 And here we are…

 The NEXT time somebody walks in my shop and asks me where I've built a FEMA compliant shelter before, I’ll tell them, “You’re standing in it”.
-Still got a few pieces of siding and trim going on, with dome 2 finished with a few pieces of trim remaining.
-Storm ready right now.
-As a matter of fact a few of the neighbors have sheltered there recently when the sirens went off as they often do in THIS tornado plagued town.
+Still got a few pieces of siding and trim going on, but dome 2 is finished and storm ready right now.
+We've had neighbors over during warning sirens more than once!

 Some serious cargo doors here.
 Most certified FEMA doors are hollow with a foam or hollow core.
 These have the required steel plate over (2) layers of 3/4" plywood glued and screwed together BEFORE the 100 bolts sandwich them.
 Heavy.
 Solid.
 Beyond FEMA specs